gravity00/Schemby/README.md

 # Schemby
-Command line tool to extract well known relational database schemas into a common file definition
+Command line tool to extract schemas from well known relational databases into a common file definitions